 You can learn about the little-known Santeria Afro-Caribbean religion on a three hour tour.
 The religion blends the beliefs and customs of African slaves brought over during the colonial era with the Roman Catholicism of the Spanish colonists.
 The tour begins with an explanation of Santeria and its history as you stroll along the renowned Callejon de Hamel street.
 You then visit the house of a Santero (Santeria priest) before your guide shows you around museums and churches that demonstrate the connection between the different religions.

 I also recommend a four hour tour of Havana’s contemporary art scene.
 You visit up to five of the city’s many art studios, where you can see various forms of artwork covering photography, painting, ceramics and printing.
 Much of the work has been influenced by Cuba’s changing political scene and turbulent history.
-Seeing the work and hearing the inspiration behind each piece from the artists themselves gave me an insight into how many Cubans feel towards their country.
+Seeing the work and hearing the inspiration behind each piece from the artists themselves gave me an insight into how many Cubans feel toward their country.

 If you have an evening free, Fabrica de Arte Cubano is a new live music and art venue in central Havana that’s become really popular with both locals and visitors.
 Housed in a former oil factory, it’s a great example of the city’s growing art and music scene.
 It has a gallery showcasing local artwork and live musical acts perform a wide range of genres each weekend, from jazz to rock and classical.
 It also holds film screenings, tango classes and fashion demonstrations.